Available for purchase.

 In a land devastated by war, a nameless narrator pursues an elusive white-haired woman in the clutches of a government official known only as 'The Warden'.
 Neither will giver her up, but a freak ecological apocalypse is indifferent to their rival claims.
 As a terrifying wall of ice continues its incursion, freezing everything in its path, it seems that only the white-haired woman is truly resigned to the fate of the world.

 Anna Kavan's Ice is today hailed as classic of science-fiction and a definitive work of the 'slipstream' genre.
-As part of the Peter Owen Cased Classics series, this special hardback edition is bound with printed endpapers, head and tail bands and a ribbon marker.
-The elegant dust jacket features a die cutting of a triangle, while printed on the cover board is the striking artwork of British contemporary artist Naomi Frears.
+As part of the new editions of the Peter Owen Cased Classics series, this special hardback edition carries a dust jacket with false die-cutting of a triangle, while printed on the cover board is the striking artwork of British contemporary artist Naomi Frears.

 WITH A FOREWORD BY CHRISTOPHER PRIEST